 Another key to strengthening a trailer frame is reducing or eliminating the stress concentrations.
 Failures almost always start in areas of stress concentration, so if we get rid of them (or minimize them), the frame is stronger.

 The Trailer Plans from and Mechanical Elements have always had a buffer piece between the main frame member and the spring mounts.
-Customers ask about it, so here is a graphical engineering analysis showing why.
+Customers ask about it, so here is a graphical engineering analysis showing why we do it.

 Start by looking back at Figure 2.
 Note the points of red on the main beam.
 (You can ignore points of red on the spring mount brackets because they are typically higher strength steel.
 The same stress means less to them.)

 This trick can be done with a strip of steel like in this example, or with one leg of angle iron or with something more substantial.
-The point is stress in the main beam spreads.
-We depend on the main beam to support loads on the trailer, so if we can reduce the highest stress on that main beam, then we have strengthened the whole trailer.
+The point: Stress in the main beam spreads.
+We depend on the main beam to support loads of the trailer.
+If we reduce the highest stress on the main beam, then we strengthen the whole trailer.

 Tip 2: Add a buffer between the main beam and the high load points.